TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Select/Index.rst

          Since TYPO3 4.6: integer /:ref:`stdWrap <stdwrap>`

    Description
-         Recursive levels for the pidInList.
+         Number of recursivity levels for the pidInList.

    Default
          0